 - Monitor local weather conditions and when requested give local weather reports.
 (Not weather forecasts.)

 - Assist the general public and relevant authorities where possible.

-How Are We Run?
+How Are They Run?

 As a charity, the Trustees are responsible for ensuring that the organisation is run effectively and efficiently.
 The Trustees include representatives elected by the membership as a whole.

 Our Station Manager and his two deputies run the station on a day to day basis.

 As well as an AGM, there are 4 meetings a year at which members get together and may raise and discuss any issue that relates to Sheringham Coastwatch.

 How Do I Get Involved?

 Please contact the organisation directly:

 Sheringham Golf Club.
 Sweetbriar Lane.
 Sheringham.
 Norfolk.
 NR26 8HG